AlgoMaster Logo

 The performance of insertion depends entirely on where the new element is placed.

-If you insert at the end, it’s fast.
-Just place the element at the next index, if there is free capacity.
+If you insert at the end, it's fast.
+Place the element at the next index when there is free capacity.

 4. Deletion